ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 6.7.
 Assembling The VIRTCT
 --------------------------

 The VIRTCT must be assembled before starting VIRTEL for the first time.
 The VIRTEL macro library must be available to the assembler.
-In the MVS environment, the VIRTCT must be link-edited with the NORENT and NOREUS options.
-The RENT and REUS options must NOT be specified in the MVS environment.
-In the VSE environment, PRD1.MACLIB must be specified.
+In the z/OS environment, the VIRTCT must be link-edited with the NORENT and NOREUS options.
+The RENT and REUS options must NOT be specified in the z/OS environment.
+In the z/VSE environment, PRD1.MACLIB must be specified.
 The resulting phase or load module must be placed in a STEPLIB or SEARCH PHASE library available to the VIRTEL started task.

-6.7.1.
-MVS example
+6.7.1. z/OS example
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 A sample job for assembling the VIRTCT is supplied in member ASMTCT of the VIRTEL SAMPLIB::